-Intel, Pentium, Intel Xeon, Enhanced Intel SpeedStep Technology, Intel NetBurst and the Intel logo are trademarks of Intel Corporation in the U.S. and other countries.
+Intel, Pentium, Intel Xeon, Intel SpeedStep Technology, Intel Core, and the Intel logo are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.

-$^{\star}$ Other names and brands may be claimed as the property of others.
+Other names and brands may be claimed as the property of others.